ovdojoey/doloop/README.md

 - encoding <String> [required] the encoding to use (for example: 'utf8')

 Changes the encoding used by Node's fs.readFile function.
-If no encoding is specified (null), then the raw buffer is returned.
+If a null encoding is specified, then the raw buffer is returned.
 Use 'utf8' to return a utf8 string of the file contents.

 ### loop ( [regEx], callback )